 |

-The Northern Tier Route in Washington is divided into two section, one east of Puget Sound on the Olympic Peninsula and a second section on the west side of Puget Sound.
-There is a Washington State Ferry ride that connects the two sections, which is a very picturesque boat ride.
+The Northern Tier Route (NTR) in Washington is divided into two section, one west of Puget Sound on the Olympic Peninsula and a second section on the east side of Puget Sound which includes the entire rest of the state and which is by far the longest of the two sections, at over 75 percent of the total mileage in the state.
+Also, there is a Washington State Ferry ride that connects the two sections, which is a very picturesque boat ride.

 541 miles